quicwg/base-drafts/draft-ietf-quic-transport.md

 : The Destination Connection ID is a connection ID that is chosen by the intended recipient of the packet.
 See {{connection-id}} for more details.

+Key Phase Bit (K):

+: The most significant octet of the packet number includes the key phase, which allows a recipient of a packet to identify the packet protection keys that are used to protect the packet.
+See {{QUIC-TLS}} for details.

 Packet Number:

-: The packet number field is 1, 2, or 4 octets long.
+: The packet number field is the remainder of a 1, 2, or 4 octet field.
 The packet number has confidentiality protection separate from packet protection, as described in Section 5.6 of {{QUIC-TLS}}.
 The length of the packet number field is encoded in the plaintext packet number.
 See {{packet-numbers}} for details.

 Protected Payload: